computation-structures/asim/EDX.md

 `Memory verification successful! (checksum 4EF93F78)`

-This verifies that the memory location labeled `answer:` had the expected value 10 when execution was halted.
+This verifies that the memory location labeled `answer:` had the expected value (10) when execution was halted.
 Problem authors can run their test code using a correct implementation to get the expected checksum.

 A typical graded ASim exercise includes

-* a template file for the student to edit, usually involving a procedure that returns a value, and
+* a template file for the student to edit, usually involving a procedure that returns a value or modifies a data structure, and

 * a test-jig file that calls the student procedure one or more times, saving the return value(s) for later verification.